Geometric Langlands in prime characteristic: Introduction

 \subsection{The Langlands transform}

-To claim that the above equivalence is the conjectural geometric Langlands transform, one needs to verify several properties the above equivalence is supposed to satisfy.
-We will only briefly discuss these properties (see \cite{Ga} for more details), but leave the verifications to our next work.
+To claim that the above equivalence is the conjectural geometric Langlands transform, one needs to verify several properties that it is supposed to satisfy.
+We will only briefly discuss these properties (see \cite{Ga} for more details), and leave the verifications to our next work.